Screenshot to PDF using Python (example included)

 pip install Pillow

-Step 2: Take the screenshot and then convert it to PDF
+Step 2: Take a screenshot and then convert it to PDF

-You can use the following template to assist you in taking the screenshot and converting it to PDF using Python:
+You can use the following template to take a screenshot and convert it to a PDF file using Python:

 import pyautogui